klimatsmart/mbh98emu/README.md

 An "old" version of the reconstruction, shown in Figure 7 of MBH98, is emulated as well.
 The archived reconstruction is only given to four decimal places and is reproduced exactly.

-As this project demonstrates, MBH98 used several tree-ring principal components the authors have claimed were excluded according to objective selection criteria.
+As this project demonstrates, MBH98 used several tree-ring principal components that the authors have claimed were excluded based on objective selection criteria.
 It is unclear if they were retained by mistake or if some undisclosed rule was applied.
-The emulation skips that part of the algorithm and reads the PC selections from configuration files instead.
+The emulation skips that part of the algorithm and reads PC selections from configuration files instead.

 ## Usage